Nasanian/Fit-WM/README.md

 a button to toggle it in later releases)

 I've also made sure to make some changes to it in order to have it run better with games.
-(Tested my entire steam library)
+(Tested my entire steam library) *YOU ALSO DON'T NEED TO KILL DWM ANYMORE TO MAKE CHANGES!
+JUST PRESS SHIFT + MOD(Alt by default) + R*

 I plan to add in vanity gaps in place of the current gaps and i'm soon to work on fixing the swallowing not working properly (for some odd reason...).
 Enjoy!